orbitalchicken/Roadmap/README.md

 	mintupdate
 		have two delays, one for initial update, and one for successive ones.
-That way we can reduce the initial one and increase the other. float division by zero when size of package is 0
+That way we can reduce the initial one and increase the other. float division by zero when size of package is 0 warn user when mirror is out of date

 	mintbackup:
 		consider using another alternative?